mlc-mlapis/docs/src/documentation/environment-variables/how-to-access.md

 - Golang — `os.LookupEnv('key')`

 <!-- markdownlint-disable DOCSMD004 -->
-::: info The default value of the [variables_order] PHP directive The [variables_order](https://www.php.net/manual/en/ini.core.php#ini.variables-order) directive is set by default to the value of ==`GPCS`== in the `php.ini` for Zerops PHP services.
+::: tip The default value of the [variables_order] PHP directive The [variables_order](https://www.php.net/manual/en/ini.core.php#ini.variables-order) directive is set by default to the value of ==`GPCS`== in the `php.ini` for Zerops PHP services.
 It means that the super-global variable `$_ENV` is not populated.
 :::
 <!-- markdownlint-enable DOCSMD004 -->